-- amortised cost; - at fair value through profit or loss, and within this category as: - held for trading; or - those designated to the category at inception.
+- · amortised cost; - at fair value through profit or loss, and within this category as: - held for trading; or - those designated to the category at inception.

-The Company classifies its Instalment sales backed securities as measured at amortised cost and derivative financial instruments at fair value through profit or loss.
+The Company classifies its Commercial Mortgage Backed securities as measured at amortised cost and Derivative Financial Instruments at fair value through profit or loss

-1.4.4 Derecognition
+1 4 4 Derecognition

-Financial instruments qualify for derecognition if they meet the derecognition criteria set out in IFRS 9 Financial Instruments: Recognition and Measurement
+Financial instruments qualify for derecognition if they meet the derecognition criteria set out in IFRS 9 Financial Instruments: Recognition and Measurement.